redlibrarian/redlibrarian.github.io/_posts/2019-10-15-discourse-of-room-rentals.markdown

 holds, essentially, that only something that *positively* exists counts as evidence.
 This raises the question of where you look for such positive phenomena.
-In this case it means taking the room rental request at face value, and never looking at additional evidence.
+In this case it means taking the room rental request at face value, and never looking at additional evidence (in order to come to what you might "reasonably believe").
 So while it might be the case that Twitter banning Meghan Murphy has no immediate implication here (since, as the statement points out, Twitter is a private corporation), it's understandable that people would expect TPL